Three Months Ago

 “The shifter one?”
 I'd seen the ad too.
 I hated to admit I was intrigued.
 I mean, the plot bunnies.
 How could I not be?

 “Yes, that one.
 Stop curling your lip.
 Have you ever dated a shapeshifter?
 I had a friends-with-benefits arrangement with one in college.
-The sex was absolutely insane.”
+This friend-with-benefits would check out hot girls in sexy thongs and learn how to make the sex amazing.
+And I could tell the sex was absolutely insane.”
 She fanned herself.
 Now I was definitely intrigued.
 “But he said he was expected to choose his forever mate, and his pack would want him to find another wolf.
-I wasn’t exactly thinking about forever at the time, but that’s so hot.
-And it’s perfect for your books.”
+I wasn't exactly thinking about forever at the time, but that's so hot.
+And it's perfect for your books.”

 Kim read all my books once she found out what I did for a living.
 And then gushed about them and talked about my characters like they were real.
 I was letting her down in more ways than one.

 “I'll check it out.”
 I didn't have to add the rest of it.
 Once I finish my book.
 The entire world waited for me once I typed those two magical words: The end.